-7 Goals You Can Set for Your Family to Achieve a Happy Life
+7 Goals You Can Set Achieve Happy Life Goals

 You love your family!
 When it comes to sharing a household, it’s important to work together to achieve happiness for all.
-Here are seven goals to focus on.
+Here are goals you can set for your family to achieve happy life goals,

 When you have a family, your biggest goal is always for everyone to be happy.
 But this is such an ambiguous target because happiness is different for everyone.